adi3/death_star_lamp/README.md

-# death_star_lamp
+Alexa-Enabled Death Star Lamp
-Code to support an voice-enabled Death Star lamp.
-Project documented on Instructables.
+Code to support a Star Wars themed voice activated lamp.
+Project and build process documented in detail on Instructables.